ScPoEcon/ScPoEconometrics/ForTeachers.md

 ## Outline and Philosophie

 * This is an introductory course to econometrics taught to 2nd year students at SciencesPo
 * The course is mandatory for the Economics and Society major.
-In the first year, this means about 116 students across several campuses of SciencesPo.
 * Based on our experience teaching this course for many years, the traditional setup of teaching econometrics was found to be unsuitable.
 	* The traditional curriculum assumes some basic maths knowledge, summation notation for example, as well as some basic statistics.
 		* Both maths and stats are taught in the first year.